 • Air Force Test Wing, Edwards Air Force Base.

 The Complex is composed of: Restricted Internal Areas (such as the R‑2515 Edwards AFB Restricted Area used by the 412th Test Wing), Military Operational Areas (MOA), Air Traffic Control Assigned Airspace Areas and other special use airspace.
-The use of these areas include bombing ranges, supersonic corridors, low altitude high speed manoeuvres, radar intercept areas and re‑fuelling areas.
+The use of these areas includes bombing ranges, supersonic corridors, low altitude high speed manoeuvres, radar intercept areas and re‑fuelling areas.

 crossing of roads and so on.
 Course reversals are not authorised, but aircraft can enter or exit at any point on the route, though preferred